stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 ## Tricks

-Use STS to determine your current identity:
+Use STS to determine your current AWS identity:

     aws sts get-caller-identity

 Use Secrets Manager to generate a random password:

     aws secretsmanager get-random-password --password-length 7

+Generate a presigned URL to provide temporary access to an S3 object:

+    aws s3 presign s3://BUCKET-NAME/FILE-PATH

+Quickly create an S3 bucket from the command-line to transfer files:

+    aws s3api create-bucket --bucket BUCKET-NAME --create-bucket-configuration LocationConstraint=REGION

+    # Copy the files between systems, then:

+    aws s3api delete-bucket --bucket BUCKET-NAME

+Empty an S3 bucket:

+    aws s3 rm s3://BUCKET-NAME --recursive

 ## Resources